From 28/12/2023 to 09/01/2025

-Day 2 - Mekong Delta Today, head down to the Mekong Delta and visit Ben Tre, where the humble coconut is everything and anything.
+2 - Mekong Delta Today, head down to the Mekong Delta and visit Ben Tre, where the humble coconut is everything and anything.
 The fertile delta is famous for its abundant harvests of tropical fruits and flowers as well as boating along the canals.
-On arrival, board a private boat and cruise along the maze of waterways to visit some cottage industries, where you’ll have the chance to interact with locals of the area.
+When you arrive, board a private boat and cruise along the maze of waterways to visit some cottage industries, where you'll have the chance to interact with the locals of the area.
 In the evening, head to a guesthouse along the water and enjoy some time to relax among the soothing sounds of the river.

-Day 3 - Mekong Delta - Overnight Train Rising early to the sounds of the delta coming alive, enjoy a simple breakfast before boarding a boat and catching a bus back to Ho Chi Minh City.
-Enjoy some free time in Ho Chi Minh City to go check out a few more sites or some tasty street food snacks.
-Included for today is a visit to Phung Hung Market, where you can browse the exotic street foods and maybe take the chance to try some.
-Then finish the visit trying the iconic Saigon café sua da (iced coffee with condensed milk) in a family-run cafe passed down through generations.
-Late this evening, board an overnight train bound for Hoi An – a historical town on the central coast.
+3 - Mekong Delta - Overnight Train Rise early to the sounds of the delta coming alive and enjoy a simple breakfast before catching a bus back to Ho Chi Minh City.
+Enjoy some free time in Ho Chi Minh City to check out a few more sites or some tasty street food snacks.
+There will be a leader-led orientation walk around the city, where you might choose to try the iconic Saigon caf?'s sua da (iced coffee with condensed milk) as your leader shares stories about local life.
+Late this evening, board an overnight train bound for Hoi An - a historical town on the central coast.
 Although conditions are basic, overnight trains are all part of the experience and the best way to travel long distances with the locals.